mayer129/CPSC-354-02-Programming-Languages_Blog/Blog08.md

-# Implementing Assignment 1: Part 1: Provided Code Addition in Python
+# Implementing Assignment 1: Part 1: Provided Code, Addition in Python

 ## Explanation
 I found what we did for assignment 1 to be extremely interesting.
 In addition I found what we learned in it to be extremely useful throughout the course, even being used as a reference for other topics including some things on the final exam.
 I wanted to go back and review it, and also try and make it in another coding language.
 The language I chose was python.
 The next few blogs will be implementing other parts of the provided code in python, such as subtraction and multiplication.
 I feel like the code in python may be a lot easier for some people to understand as most people have at least an understanding of python, and it is similar to most conventional programming languages.